wncjs96/Zoom-App-Real-Time/README.md

 # Zoom-App-Real-Time
 Picks an app screen portion to zoom in, displays it real time.
-Clicks ignored
+Clicks through the GUI